Towards Automated Kernel Generation in the Era of LLMs: Conclusion

 \section{Conclusion}

-This survey highlights the transformative potential of large language models and agentic workflows for automating high-performance kernel generation, synthesizing recent advances in supervised fine-tuning, reinforcement learning, and multi-agent orchestration, together with progress in kernel-centric dataset and benchmark development.
-Looking ahead, future work should move beyond rigid workflows toward self-evolving agentic reasoning with strong hardware generalization.
-Such a shift is essential not only to alleviate the burden of manual kernel engineering, but also to unlock substantial productivity gains in the face of rapidly scaling AI infrastructure
+This survey highlights the transformative potential of LLMs and agentic systems for automating kernel generation and optimization, synthesizing recent advances in methodologies alongside the development of kernel-centric datasets and benchmarks.
+Looking ahead, future progress will depend on more reliable evaluation protocols, as well as the data infrastructure and harness engineering required for agentic kernel generation.
+These advances have the potential not only to alleviate the burden of manual kernel engineering, but also to unlock substantial productivity gains for rapidly scaling AI infrastructure.